Skip to content

+The fix is server-side tracking.
+But it helps to be precise about what that means, because “more tracking” is not the goal.
 First-party data is the strategy.
 Server-side tracking is one of the ways you make that strategy useful.

-That distinction matters.
 A first-party tag path can improve delivery, but it does not automatically fix bad event naming, missing consent state, duplicated conversions, poor lead quality, or a CRM that never tells Google and Meta which leads became revenue.
 Server-side tracking gives you a controlled place to clean up those signals before they feed the platforms.
+If you are spending meaningful money on paid acquisition, the goal is better platform signal quality: cleaner conversion data, stronger matching, better deduplication, and revenue feedback that helps ad systems optimize toward the leads that actually matter.

 What Is Server-Side Tracking?